 When you want to plant outside, you have to follow the planting guidelines for the state that you live in.
-If you don’t, your efforts could be completely wasted because the plants won’t grow.
+Your efforts could be completely wasted if you don’t because the plants won’t grow.

-By using container gardening, you can decide what you want to plant and when you want to plant it.
-You can control the temperature, the growing season, and the time involved.
+By using container gardening, you can decide what you want to plant and when you want to grow it.
+In addition, you can control the temperature, the growing season, and the time involved.

 No more waiting until the weather determines what you’re able to do.
-If you decide that you want to create a container garden, you can do that right in the middle of winter if you want.
+So, if you decide that you want to create a container garden, you can do that right in the middle of winter if you wish.

-You can do it all right from your home if you choose to build your garden inside.
+You can do it all right from your home if you build your garden inside.

-But that doesn’t mean that you have to stick with having a garden indoors only.
+But that doesn’t mean you have to stick with having a garden indoors only.
 Plenty of people create container gardens right outside on their porches.
-If you have the right climate for it, you can do it inside or out!
+If you have a suitable climate for it, you can do it inside or out!

 Read or Pin: Cheap Ways to Decorate Your Porch Patio With Flowers